D-TOR11/rgb-k2000/README.md

 ## RGB K2000
-it's a project with rgb and a raspberry PI 3B+
+it's a project a raspberry PI 3B+ and a Intelligent IC addressable LED strip, WS2812B 5050 RGBIC ordinary, 30 Pixels, 60 Pixels, 144 LED, m, light, DC 5V, 12V

 -   pixel.py do a speed rainbow
 -   k2000_long.py do the same things than the car K2000
 -   k2000_short.py is a better version of k2000_long.py